sbedford/sbedford.github.io/about.md

 permalink: /about/
 ---

-My name is Sean Bedford and I am a Solutions Architect at [Empired](www.empired.com).
+My name is Sean Bedford and I am a Solutions Specialist at [Empired](www.empired.com).

 Who knows where this blog will end up - I plan to blog about interesting solutions to problems I have encountered and give my opinion on technology issues but we'll see where we end up.